 Preparation is key if you want to catch the right market and make your home stand out from the crowd, especially if you are pressed for time!

 Here are a few ways that you can get the most out of your staging:

 When buyers view a property, they want to envision themselves in your home, living there and making it their own.

 If possible, it would be best to simplify spaces and remove things like the TV remote, laundry, pet toys, schoolwork and to-do lists on the fridge.
 You might also want to get rid of personal photos during a staging.

 As a seller, you are in the process of moving, so a good idea would be to pack all of these things in boxes so long.
 This way you will also get rid of unnecessary clutter, making the home look more inviting and neater.

 Highlight the idea that the home is move-in ready

-“It is not necessary to employ the services of a professional interior design to stage the home before selling – a few simple DIY projects can make a big difference.
-There is a wealth of information available to sellers online and in property related publications,” says Goslett.
+It is not necessary to employ a professional interior designer before selling.
+A few simple DIY projects can make a big difference and there is a wealth of information available online.

 Cater to the senses